PaulGoldschmidt/shardb2/shardb2/Usage.md

 - sleepTotal (Int) - Total sleep time in minutes
 - sleepDeep (Int) - Deep sleep time in minutes
 - sleepREM (Int) - REM sleep time in minutes
 - recordedAt (Date) - When this record was created

+**WeeklyAnalytics**: Weekly aggregated health metrics with the same data points as DailyAnalytics:
+- startDate (Date) - Start of the week
+- endDate (Date) - End of the week
+- All the same health metrics as DailyAnalytics
+- recordedAt (Date) - When this record was created

+**MonthlyAnalytics**: Monthly aggregated health metrics:
+- year (Int) - The year this data represents
+- month (Int) - The month (1-12) this data represents
+- startDate (Date) - Start of the month
+- endDate (Date) - End of the month
+- All the same health metrics as DailyAnalytics
+- recordedAt (Date) - When this record was created

+**YearlyAnalytics**: Yearly aggregated health metrics:
+- year (Int, unique) - The year this data represents
+- startDate (Date) - Start of the year (January 1st)
+- endDate (Date) - End of the year (December 31st)
+- All the same health metrics as DailyAnalytics
+- recordedAt (Date) - When this record was created